Changissnz/r2apart/README.md

 devices that have resulted in slow runtimes for the player move chain as it already is.

+# Update: 2/18/2024

+- Taking a < 1 month break from this project.
+  Further developments stalled until after break.

 # License?
 Copyright 2023 Richard Pham.